Appliances (household appliances made mostly of metal that do not contain Freon)

 This fee is paid directly to the County's contracted electronics recycler - eWorks, a non-profit that employs people with developmental disabilities.

-Large home appliances/white goods (stoves, washing machines, refrigerators, freezers, air conditioners, etc.): Please contact your city, village, or waste hauler to arrange for the disposal of these items.
+Freon-containing appliances (refrigerators, freezers, air conditioners, dehumidifiers, etc.): Please contact your city, village, or waste hauler to arrange for the disposal of these items.
 Many of these items can be taken to The Crusher in West Chicago, 630-231-6888.

 Large stereo speakers (extra-large wooden-box speakers): We will take the speakers themselves, but not the box.
 Please remove the speakers from the wooden box, dispose of the wood and bring the speaker mechanism to our recycling event.